Chanty

 Thanks to building Chanty – a simple team chat, our team had to perform an in-depth analysis of our competitors.
 We’ve considered their pros and cons from a customer’s perspective and tried to come up with a better, cleaner and more user-friendly chat alternative.

-My team and I will share the things we love about Skype and Google Hangouts as well as some things that got us confused.
+My team and I will share the things we love about Skype and Google’s tools as well as some things that got us confused.
 Meanwhile, feel free to book a demo with our team to learn how your business can benefit from using Chanty.

 It looks like Skype has been there for ages.
 It was 2003 when the world heard of Skype for the first time and in eight years it’s been acquired by Microsoft.

-I bet you’ve tried them both – It’s hard to find a tech savvy person who hasn’t.
+I bet you’ve tried them all – It’s hard to find a tech-savvy person who hasn’t.

-However, this week our team has taken a closer look at both of the tools.
-Now we are up to decide who’s the winner.
+This week, however, our team took a closer look at these tools.
+Now it’s up to us to decide who’s the winner.

-Both Skype and Hangouts are quite similar when it comes to communication features.
+Both Skype and Google Meet are quite similar when it comes to communication features.
 The apps let you chat, make audio and video conferences, call mobile and landline.
 Let’s take a look.

-File sharing limitsImages only300 MB (larger files could be sent via OneDrive, their cloud storage).
+File sharing limits400 MB per file; integrated with Google Drive for additional storage options.Unlimited through Google Drive integration300 MB (larger files could be sent via OneDrive, their cloud storage).
 Files are available for 30 days on all devices

-Google Hangouts vs Skype interface and design (0:0)
+Google Meet vs Skype interface and design (0:0)

 Skype interface has always had a familiar “chat” look.
 It’s either because we grew up on Skype or because every other chat interface has pretty much the same looks.
 However, if you use Skype a lot you couldn’t help but notice the latest radical redesign.